ipfs/specs/src/unixfs.md

 ### `dag-pb` `Symlink`

 A :dfn[Symlink] represents a POSIX [symbolic link](https://pubs.opengroup.org/onlinepubs/9699919799/functions/symlink.html).
-A symlink MUST NOT have children. <!--TODO: check that this is true-->
+A symlink MUST NOT have children in `PBNode.Links`.

 The `PBNode.Data.Data` field is a POSIX path that MAY be inserted in front of the currently remaining path component stack.